OCR4all/ocr4all-libraries-frontend/README.md

-# OCR4all Frontend
+# OCR4all-libraries Frontend

-This repository contains the frontend for the new release of OCR4all.
+This repository contains the frontend for OCR4all-libraries.

 ## Getting Started